Synthetic cannabinoid use disorder

 Synthetic Cannabinoid Use Disorder (SCUD) is a psychiatric condition characterised by the rise of significant health problems from the continued use of synthetic cannabinoids (otherwise known as 'Spice' or 'K2').

 Synthetic cannabinoids are artificially modified chemicals that imitate the effects of delta-9-tetrahydrocannabinol, the main psychoactive compound in cannabis.
 Symptoms of SCUD include hallucinations, anxiety, kidney failure and a range of other health problems.
 While synthetic cannabinoids bind to the cannabinoid receptors in the body like natural cannabis, they are more aggressive and have greater potency, causing unpredictable side effects.
 These effects are attributed to the hyperactivation of CB1 receptors, toxic metabolites, and more.

 While there is no set diagnostic criteria for SCUD, it can be diagnosed similarly to substance-use disorders according to guidelines set by the DSM-5.
 When SCUD is identified, pharmacotherapies and psychotherapeutic strategies are recommended to treat symptoms.

-The popularity of synthetic cannabinoids is attributed to its powerful psychoactive effects and legal status in a large number of countries around the world.
+The popularity of synthetic cannabinoids is attributed to their powerful psychoactive effects and legal status in a large number of countries around the world.
 Due to this, the prevalence rate of synthetic cannabinoid use has gone from 0.17% in 2021 to 0.26% in 2023 in just the United States, with SCUD cases rising each year.